cylc/cylc-doc/src/reference/architecture/ui-server.rst

 .. warning::

-   Authorisation has not yet been implemented, in multi-user mode users can only access their own UI Servers.
+   Authorisation has not yet been fully implemented.
+For the moment, users can only access their own UI Servers in multi-user mode.